SpaceView/AutoSegProfessional/readme.md

   Now it seems I don't have time for all of it.
   Hope you enjoy it.
 Everybody can send me notes when there are problems, just I cannot promise immediate update.

-  I developed this software tools in 2018, for segment annotation it still has the highest accuracy as far as I know.
+  I developed this software tools in 2019, for segment annotation it still has the relatively higher accuracy in Conventional CV as far as I know.
   The segmentation tutorial is at https://github.com/SpaceView/AutoSegProfessional/tree/main/tutorial_AutoEdge_AutoSeg